mishpajz/Memorio/README.md

 Memorio was created by [me](https://github.com/mishpajz) in 2020.
 It was originally released on the App Store, but has since been deprecated and pulled.

-Since then I have decided to open up the source code.
-Inspiration is allowed, but commercial use is prohibited.
+Since then I have decided to make the source code available.

+Ⓒ Michal Dobes

 ## Features

 <p align="center">